wizizm/supergateway/README.md

 ## Using with Claude Desktop (SSE → stdio mode)

-Claude Desktop can use Supergateway’s SSE→stdio mode.
+Claude Desktop can use Supergateway's SSE→stdio mode.

 ### NPX-based MCP Server Example